Submodular Reinforcement Learning: Reproducibility Statement

-\begin{ack} This publication was made possible by an ETH AI Center doctoral fellowship to Manish Prajapat.
+This publication was made possible by an ETH AI Center doctoral fellowship to Manish Prajapat.
 We would like to thank Mohammad Reza Karimi, Pragnya Alatur and Riccardo De Santi for the insightful discussions.
+We thank Bhavya Sukhija and Alizée Pace for reviewing the manuscript.

-The project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement No 815943 and the Swiss National Science Foundation under NCCR Automation grant agreement 51NF40 180545. \end{ack}
+The project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement No 815943 and the Swiss National Science Foundation under NCCR Automation grant agreement 51NF40 180545.